php-br-org/php-br/README.md

 - rsync (se Windows)

-Va ate a raiz do projeto e execute:
+Vá até a raiz do projeto e execute:

     vagrant up